pi0/docs-2/en/quick-start.md

   .multiply(4)
 ```

 **Note:** because method calls are executed sequentially, **mathematical operator precedence doesn't apply**.
-When you execute the code above, the addition happens before the multiplication, evaluating to `4000`, while `500 + 500 * 4` would normally evaluate to `2500`.
+When you execute the code above, the addition happens before the multiplication, evaluating to `4000`, while `500 + 500 * 4` evaluates to `2500`.
 If you need an operation to happen before another, you need to make sure you call it first.

 You can ask all kinds of questions to your Dinero instance.
 You get a `Boolean` in return: